yogeshpaliyal/awesome-android-tooling/CONTRIBUTING.md

 - **description**: A clear, concise description (10-300 characters)
 - **link**: URL to the official documentation or repository
 - **tags**: At least one descriptive tag (see existing tags below)

+### Optional Fields

+You can also include these optional fields:

+- **authorName**: Name of the tool's author or maintaining organization
+- **authorLink**: URL to the author's website, GitHub profile, or other relevant link

 ### Common Tags